-In commemoration of the solidarity of Danish civil society in its rescue of its Jewish population, apply now for an October ‘43 Travel Grant.
+In commemoration of the solidarity of Danish civil society in its rescue of its Jewish population

-The Humanity in Action Denmark’s October ‘43 Travel Grant is now open for applications.
-It is dedicated to young students and professionals who work with issues regarding refugees and/or the protection of minorities in either the academic, social, political or practical field.
+The Humanity in Action October ’43 Travel Grant is dedicated to young students and professionals who work with issues regarding refugees and/or the protection of minorities in either the academic, social, political or practical field.
 The travel grant applies to projects on Danish conditions or Danish engagements abroad.

 October ‘43 Travel Grant

-The Humanity in Action Denmark’s October ‘43 Travel Grant is now open for applications.
+The Humanity in Action Denmark’s October ‘43 Travel Grant will open for applications in 2020.

 The Travel Grant is dedicated to young students and professionals who work with issues regarding refugees and/or the protection of minorities in either the academic, social, political or practical field.
 The travel grant applies to projects on Danish conditions or Danish engagements abroad.